4: Research - The PhD

 The nature of a thesis

 It is not possible to define a passable thesis precisely.
 By its nature, research is hard to pigeonhole.
 University regulations talk about the thesis being in principle publishable, but that criterion relies on the judgment of the examiners.
 If you work on the basis of producing correct and original analysis of a well-defined problem, and rely on your supervisors’ advice as to when the work has reached the right standard, you should succeed.
 The period of full-time study for a PhD is normally a maximum of four years, although earlier submission is possible.
-You will be strongly encouraged to complete the work within the four-year period and will be expected to be ready to submit by the end of the third year.
+You will be expected to go on the job market at the beginning of the fourth year and to submit by the end of the academic year.

 Although there are no set rules (other than the fact that you should aim to do your best), the following points should be kept in mind:

-1. A thesis often consists of a number of essays on a related subject.
-Many students believe that three essays are required, but this is not necessarily the case.
-Furthermore, it is usually possible to trade quality for quantity.
-In other words, one large project that embodies the highest research standards can substitute for several more modest efforts.
+- A thesis often consists of a number of essays on a related subject.
+Many students believe that three essays are required, but one large project that embodies the highest research standards can substitute for several more modest efforts.
 However, it is up to the discretion of your advisors initially and the examiners subsequently to decide whether the thesis is sufficient to pass.

-3. Once you submit your thesis for examination, you are NOT permitted to make any changes and you must be examined on the work you originally submitted.
-For job market purposes, however, you may continue to work to improve the job market paper after submission of the thesis but this will be for job market and not for the examination.
+- Once you submit your thesis for examination, you are NOT permitted to make any changes and you must be examined on the work you originally submitted.
+Depending on when exactly you submit, for job market purposes you may continue to work to improve the job market paper after submission of the thesis but this will be for job market and not for the examination.

 Most research students in the department will be awarded a PhD in Economics; however, it is possible for the degree to name more than one subject if the research covers not only economics but also another field.
 In this case the University's regulations 38.1 (2) require that the student has a supervisor and also an examiner in each of these subjects.
 A degree in multiple subjects can only be awarded if the examiners recommend this and therefore no firm decision can be made until after the student defends their thesis at the viva.
 Where a student is aiming for a joint degree, it may be possible for training or coursework undertaken in another department, to replace part of the MRes.
 Where the second year of the MRes is partly or wholly 'replaced' by other training, the student may be awarded a PhD in Economics plus another subject.
 However, if a student seeks to undertake training in another department to replace the first year of the MRes, the student can only be awarded PhD in 'Subject (of choice)' plus economics.
 In all cases you should let the department know as early as possible if you are considering a joint award, so that we can assess the equivalence (to the MRes) of the training proposed.

-We are not particularly concerned with the precise details of the formatting, paragraphing and other matters of style relating to the thesis and set no more specific requirement on this than the general University requirements.
+We are not particularly concerned with the precise details of the formatting, paragraphing and other matters of style relating to the thesis and set no more specific requirement on this than the general university requirementsLink opens in a new window.
 The main thing is that the content is good and clear, that readers can navigate the thesis and that you fully reference sources and document your data carefully.